Azure/AppConfiguration/releaseNotes/SpringCloudAzureFeatureManagement.md

 ## 1.1.0.M6 - December 09, 2019

-* Fix bug where feature flag names were unable to have '.' when read from a configuration file, but valid when read from Azure.
+* Fixed a bug where feature flag names were unable to contain dots (.) when they are read from a configuration file.

 ## 1.1.0.M5 - October 28, 2019